Landshut Wedding: History

 The historic event is notable for its detailed records that yield a complete chronicle of the wedding days and which allows the re-enactment to have a touch of realism.
 The exact recordings can be explained from the historical context with the Fall of Constantinople in 1453 which led into a longer period of growth of the Ottoman Empire.
-The marriage of the Polish princess with George "the Rich" was very profitable for the Polish king - the 32,000 Guilder bride wealth he received would be worth about 6.5 million euros in modern currency.
+The marriage of the Polish princess with George "the Rich" was profitable for the Polish king - the 32,000 Guilder bride wealth he received would be worth about 6.5 million euros in modern currency.

 Recreation

 The original motivation for the festival dates back to the foundation of the German Reich in 1871 which furthered German national pride.
-In the years 1876 to 1880 the Landshut town hall was renovated and in the years 1880 to 1882 the celebration room in the town hall was given paintings depicting the Landshut Wedding of 1475, as this very room was used as the dance hall for the festivities at that time.
+In the years 1876 to 1880 the Landshut town hall was renovated and in the years 1880 to 1882 the celebration room in the town hall was given paintings depicting the Landshut Wedding of 1475, as this room was used as the dance hall for the festivities at that time.
 From these images the idea arose among citizens to recreate the event and finally the restaurant owner Georg Trippel and the factory owner Joseph Linnbrunner founded a society "Die Förderer" in 1902.

 The first Landshut Wedding recreation took place in 1903, only one year after the creation of the society, and largely took the form of a public play performed by 145 citizens taking on a role.
 The Landshut Wedding play was subsequently presented annually from 1903 to 1914 (paused during World War I) and 1922 to 1938 (paused during World War II).
 During this time the number of actors involved increased to 2000.
 The Landshut Wedding became a triennial event from 1950 to 1968 and from 1975 to 1981.
 Since 1985 the Landshut Wedding has taken place every four years.
+The festival which would have taken place in 2021 was postponed as a result of the COVID-19 pandemic, taking place in July 2023 instead.

 The number of members of "Die Förderer" society rose from 855 to 7146 during the years 1973 to 2013.
 The renewed interest in medieval history made the event a major success in terms of tourism.
 Today the 60,000 or so inhabitants of Landshut welcome 600,000 to 700,000 visitors during the three weeks of the festivities, with some 120,000 visitors watching the bridal procession.
 The sponsors are able to collect money in the range of 3.5 million euros to allow for the event to take place.